uasal/uasal.github.io/_posts/2025-08-19-AO_Summer_School.md

 ## Day 2 (Day 1 of Summer School)

-Day 2 started off early with breakfast at the college 9 and 10 dining halls (The food was exactly as you would expect and gave flash backs to my freshman year).
+Day 2 started off early with breakfast at the college 9 and 10 dining halls (The food was exactly as you would expect and gave me flash backs to my freshman year).
 The summer school then began promptly at 9am where we enjoyed great talks from Becky Jenson-Clem (Introduction to AO for astronomy), Becky and Phil Hinz (AO the game), Renate Kupke (Introduction to Ray Optics), Nicole Putnam (Introduction to AO for vision science).
 In these talks we learned valuable information that would prove vital for the hands on labs that would take place in the coming days.
-In addition to these talks, students presented there work in a poster session.
+In addition to these talks, students presented their work in a poster session.

 Day 2 ended with a reception at the CfAO Atrium where we got our eye balls measured...